The self-similar evolution of stationary point processes via persistent homology: Examples

 \section{Examples}

-This section is devoted to examples for self-similar scaling.
-First, we consider a Poisson point process with time-dependent intensity and show self-similar scaling of corresponding persistence diagram measures.
-The second example considers persistence diagram measures of point clouds sampled uniformly from sublevel sets of smooth functions which themselves scale self-similarly.
-The third example describes an application of the deduced results in quantum physics \cite{spitz2020finding}.
+This section is devoted to three examples for self-similar scaling.
+In \Cref{SecExample1} we consider a Poisson point process with time-dependent intensity and show self-similar scaling of corresponding persistence diagram expectation measures.
+The second example, given in \Cref{SecExample2}, considers persistence diagram measures of point clouds sampled uniformly from sublevel sets of smooth functions which themselves scale self-similarly. \Cref{SecExampleQuantumPhysics} describes an application of the deduced results in quantum many-body physics~\cite{spitz2020finding}.